rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Witch Spell List.md

 - **+2 PM:** aumenta as penalidades em –1.
 - **+7 PM:** muda o alcance para médio.
 Requer 5º círculo.
 - **+12 PM:** muda a duração para cena.
 Requer 7º círculo

+### Pass Without a Trace
+  <div class="spell-tags">abjuration thaumaturgy ilusion trickery wild</div>

+*2nd Circle*
+- **Execução:** padrão;
+- **Alcance:** pessoal;
+- **Duração:** concentração..

+___
+A veil of shadows and silence radiates from you, masking you and your companions from detection.

+For the duration, each creature you choose within 30 feet of you (including you) has a +10 bonus to Stealth checks and can’t be tracked except by magical means.
+A creature that receives this bonus leaves behind no tracks or other traces of its passage.

 ### Perdição